dribnet/purvs/README.md

  Designing alphabet - 06/05/20

  Today I moved all of my code so that it fits into the other js files.
 I have started using the editor to create the rest of the letters,  and it has been much easier than sketching on paper.
 I think at this point I can stick with just the three points, which leaves me a lot of room for adding details later.
+I want the letters to look like they are from an ancient tomb, I am not necessarily going for legibility with my language.
+A good visual example for me is the language from Zelda Breath of the Wild (https://i.pinimg.com/originals/5b/8a/cf/5b8acfe2f1b1ebfef198778b7d8ad0a2.jpg), or Greek inscriptions like this (https://i.pinimg.com/originals/65/fc/a5/65fca596a021dbd1b9e0df6f26efc52c.jpg).